mattpe/ucad/12-documentation.md

 ### Other options

 - [JSDoc](https://jsdoc.app/) is a Javadoc like documentation generator for JavaScript.
 It allows you to document your code with special comments that can then be automatically turned into detailed documentation in HTML format.
 It supports [markdown](https://jsdoc.app/plugins-markdown) in comments.
-Can be [integrated with Swagger](https://www.npmjs.com/package/swagger-jsdoc).
+Can be [integrated with Swagger](https://www.npmjs.com/package/swagger-jsdoc), ([related how-to article](https://dev.to/kabartolo/how-to-document-an-express-api-with-swagger-ui-and-jsdoc-50do)).
 - [Postman](https://www.postman.com/) is primarily known as an API testing tool, but it also offers [robust features for API documentation](https://www.postman.com/api-platform/api-documentation/).
 - [Slate](https://github.com/slatedocs/slate) is an open-source tool that creates intelligent and responsive API documentation web page.
 Documentation is written in Markdown format.